hulacorn/blog.hulacorn.com/src/posts/2021-11-14-queuing-theory.md

 excerpt: How queues affect the throughput of software teams.
 draft:
 seo:
-  title:
+  title: An Introduction to queuing theory in software development.
-  description:
+  description: How queues affect the throughput of software teams.
   image: 2021/11/queue.jpg
 images: # relative to /src/assets/images/
   feature: 2021/11/queue.jpg
   thumb: 2021/11/queue.jpg
   slide:
 tags:
-  - Developer tools
+  - Developer-tools
-  - Internal Developer Platform
+  - Internal-developer-platform
-  - Software engineering
+  - Software-engineering

 ---